boris-kz/CogAlg/README.md

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
 I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering, then explain my code in Implementation part.

 I need help with design and implementation of this algorithm.
 Contributions should be justified in terms of strictly incremental search for similarity, which forms hierarchical patterns.
-These terms are defined here, unless you have better definitions, that would be even more valuable.
+These terms are defined below, unless you have better definitions, which would be even more valuable.
 This is an open project, but I will pay per contribution, or per hour once there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).